 Line Item Scripts

-They can’t see or change discounts added by Functions or apps.
+They cannot see or change discounts added by Functions or apps.

 Scripts only recognize the first discount code used at checkout.
-So if multiple discounts are applied, they won’t react to the rest.
+If multiple discounts are applied, they would not affect the remaining discounts.

 Shipping Scripts